lexxito/webobjects_docker/README.md

 # WODockerApp
-## _WebObjects mvn deployment in Docker with minimal amount of components_
+## _WebObjects mvn jetty deployment in Docker with minimal amount of components_

 The project aims to show how WebObjects applications can be run in Docker containers.
 This deployment showcases how you can run your WebObjects application on Docker on multiple hosts with a minimum amount of components and docker native scaling options.